 This is a course in which students will continue to build on skills taught in Band 6.
 Previous experience is preferred.
 The musical literature, techniques, and concepts studied reflect an intermediate level.
-Students will be encouraged to participate in local, regional, and statewide festivals.
+Students will be encouraged to audition for local, regional, and state-wide honor bands.
 Groups are involved in performance-related activities throughout the school year.
-Except for large and/or expensive instruments, parents must secure instruments for their children.
+It is encouraged for guardians to secure an instrument.